hlrs-tasc/julia-at-hlrs/README.md

 $JULIA_AT_HLRS/bin/install_julia.sh 1.7.2
 ```
 This will download the precompiled Julia binaries for the Linux x86\_64
-architecture and unpack it into a local directory named after the semver version,
+architecture into the current working directory, and unpack it into a local
-e.g., `1.7.2`.
-The downloaded tar file can afterwards be deleted with
+directory named after the semver version, e.g., `1.7.2`.
+The downloaded tar file
+can afterwards be deleted with
 ```shell
 rm julia-*.*.*-linux-x86_64.tar.gz
 ```